RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 # Building and Publishing
 The workflow for building OBIEE content usually occurs in the following steps:
 * **Build:** The building of OBIEE deployment artifacts from source control.
 In source control we have the following checked in: the metadata repository as MDS-XML, and the presentation catalog in filesystem structure.
-The **build** steps involves building a binary RPD, as well as a catalog archive file of the Shared Folders of the catalog.
+The **build** steps involve building a binary RPD, as well as a catalog archive file of the Shared Folders of the catalog.
 * **Bundle:** Building **distribution files** of all OBIEE content generated in the **Build** phase.
 In effect, these are zip files containing repository and catalog content.
 * **Publish:** Publishing distribution files to one or more [Maven repositories](https://maven.apache.org/pom.html#Repositories).